alexandreloures/covid19Brazil/README.md

 <img src="man/figures/mapDeaths.png" width="100%" />

-The graph below shows the number of accumulated deaths per 100,000 inhabitants for each of Brazil’s five macro-regions.
+The graph below shows the number of accumulated deaths per 100,000 inhabitants for each of Brazil’s five macro-regions, information until the 2022-11-25.

 <img src="man/figures/deaths100.png" width="100%" />

-The next graph refers to the number of accumulated deaths per 100,000 inhabitants for the 853 municipalities in the state of Minas Gerais (data for the day 2022-11-18).
+The next graph refers to the number of accumulated deaths per 100,000 inhabitants for each of the 853 municipalities in the state of Minas Gerais (data for the day 2022-11-25).

 <img src="man/figures/mgDeaths100.png" width="100%" />